dannywillems/easy-install/README.md

   - make install

 depends:
-  # You software has make as dependencies and you want to install it without
+  # Your software has make as dependencies and you want to install it without
   using another yaml file.
   - debian:
     - sudo apt-get install -y make